atiilla/geospy/README.md

 ## Acknowledgments

-- [Graylark](https://graylark.io/) for the API and for the OpenStreetMap data.
-  Thanks to Graylark for providing the AI-powered geolocation service.
+- [Thanks to Graylark](https://graylark.io/) for providing the AI-powered geolocation service.